element-hq/riot-android/CONTRIBUTING.md

 ### CHANGES.rst

-Please add a line in the file `CHANGES.rst` describing your change.
+Please add a line to the top of the file `CHANGES.rst` describing your change.

 ### Code quality